jbferet/prospect/paper/paper.md

 Several approaches can be used to perform PROSPECT inversion.
 As PROSPECT is a relatively simple and computationally efficient model, inversion based on iterative optimization is one of the most popular method to invert PROSPECT and estimate leaf chemistry and structure from their optical properties.

-Here, the iterative optimization is based on the minimization of a nonlinear constrained multivariable function.
+Here, the iterative optimization is based on the minimization of a multivariable function with nonlinear constraints.
 This procedure is based on the function `fmincon` included in the package `pracma`, which uses Sequential Quadratic Programming.